In a recent post, But Seriously, I described of my use of

-Crazy Stinging Amazonian Bastard Ants
+Crazy Stinging Amazonian Bastard Ants when dealing with critics.
+When I

 Hey people, Google doesn’t know everything.